ps3com/mashup-doodle/README.md

 (8) Create a new course

-	As a course creator/teacher create a new course based on the "mashup" course format.
+	If you haven't already, as the admin user create a new user with course creator privillages As a course creator/teacher create a new course.
+Choose the "mashup" course format in the setup page.